PGR students aren’t hard to reach – and student staff can help

 These themes were deliberately chosen to encourage reflection on the various important points of the PGR journey alongside some of the departments and spaces doctoral students are introduced to during their initial induction.

-The PGCGs offered unique insights into the PGR experience from a PGR-student lens.
-One example was the need for greater awareness of PGR-specific study and leisure spaces available to them at Queen Mary.
+The PGCG offered unique insights into the PGR experience such as the need for greater awareness of PGR-specific study and leisure spaces available at Queen Mary, which Lilyemma is now addressing through awareness campaigns.

 Lily Freeman-Jones, Postgraduate Engagement Assistant (former)